-For science in KS1 and KS2 we annually track progress against end of key stage expectations and in all other National Curriculum subjects, we record detailed evidence of an individual’s learning using the Tapestry electronic learning journal.
+For all other National Curriculum subjects, we record detailed evidence of an individual’s learning using the Tapestry electronic learning journal.

 How does school measure other important types of progress?

 For all of our pupils, progress in areas other than the National Curriculum is vitally important, and we recognise that by giving our ‘Essential Skills’ curriculum the highest priority in school.
-Twice a year we set ‘Personal Learning Plan’ (PLP) targets, and we grade outcomes against those using a traffic light system, where green is above the predicted level of progress, amber is at or around the predicted level of progress, and red is below the predicted level of progress.
-Pupil Progress Meetings are used to discuss target-setting and outcomes with teachers, and to pinpoint situations where outcomes are likely to be ‘red’, with curriculum delivery changes made or additional support provided accordingly.
+We have developed and refined our ‘Personal Learning Plan’ (PLP) targets which are set prioritising progress in key areas of a pupil’s Educational Health and Care Plan (EHCP).
+Progressive steps within each PLP target are identified and observations of progress made against targets are recorded on the pupil’s Tapestry online learning journey to evidence progress made.
+Pupil progress meetings are used to discuss target-setting and outcomes with teachers, and to pinpoint situations where progress is less than expected throughout the year.
+Curriculum delivery, environmental changes or additional support provided may then be adjusted accordingly to support the pupil to achieve their potential in each target area.
 PLP targets reflect the desired outcomes agreed in Statements or Education Health & Care Plans, and incorporate elements of SCERTS (see below) and the Cheshire Essential Skills Syllabus (CHESS).

 What is SCERTS?

 Using the autism-specific SCERTS model (Prizant et al, 2005), we also track each pupil’s progress in the areas of Social Communication (SC) and Emotional Regulation (ER), providing a detailed breakdown of their specific skills and challenges within those areas.
 Find out more about SCERTS at Hinderton here